(Last updated: May 7, 2026)

 We also have several higher learning options in town, including WSU Tri-Cities (4-year), Heritage University Tri-Cities (4-year), Columbia Basin College (2-year) and Charter College (career training).

 We really love living in the Tri-Cities — so much so that my husband and I changed our career advancement plans 25+ years ago and decided to settle here and start a family.
 We think you’ll love it, too!
 As you can see by now, there’s a lot to love — great weather, plenty of outdoor activities, great wineries and restaurants, a vibrant arts scene, and so much more.
 It’s a great place to live, work, and play.
-It’s safe, and the people are super friendly.
+But don’t just take my word for it.
+We surveyed the 8,000+ locals who follow our Facebook page, Everything Tri-Cities, and here’s what they said they love about living in the Tri-Cities.

 That said, we know the Tri-Cities isn’t right for everyone.
 Don’t miss my article on the Pros and Cons of Living in Tri-Cities, WA for more info about the things I love and don’t love about my hometown.

-If there’s something I didn’t include in this article, or a question that I didn’t answer, drop me a note anytime.
+If there’s something I didn’t include in this article, or a question that I didn’t answer, drop me a note anytime — no obligation.
 You can use the “Text Us” option below, or email me here, or just call or text me directly at 509-430-5342.
 I’d love to talk to you about the Tri-Cities and make sure you have all the info you need if you’re thinking about moving here.
+You’re also invited to join our Facebook group, Moving to Tri-Cities, WA or our Tri-Cities Real Estate community on Reddit.
+These are spaces that we created to help you get answers to any and all questions you have about this area.

 Thinking of Richland area.
 Need room for parking rv,car trailer.
 And need a shop for 3 or more cars.
 3plus bdrm,2bath,ra.bler,single level